IreneGichana/Generative-AI-and-RAG-/README.md

 ## Example Usage
 **Input:**
-`Summarize the key points of this document in a paragraph of 200 words.`
+`Summarize my CV in 3 sentences.`

 **Output:**
-`Skilled in analyzing large datasets, identifying trends, and providing actionable insights to support business decision-making.
-Eager to contribute analytical and problem-solving skills to dynamic, data-driven teams.`
+`Results-driven Data Analyst with 2+ years of experience in data analysis, reporting, and AI-driven solutions.
+Strong foundation in statistics, Python, R, SQL, and machine learning, complemented by hands-on work with generative AI.
+Committed to delivering clear, data-driven solutions in fast-paced, data-centric environments.`

 ---